This post contains affiliate links and we will be compensated for any purchases you make at no additional cost to you. Thanks for your support!

 Once the poem is complete, you will make your own watercolor illustration to go along with it.
 This can be of anything, but it should feature the focus color.
 This part is much easier for younger children to do on their own.
 If you don't have watercolors, you can use any medium or purchase a simple set here.

 Let the painting dry and now your gift is ready.
-Here is what Emily came up with!
+You can see what Emily came up with!

 Lindsey loved it.
 Especially because Emily was trying to say the ocean is "as big as the sky"... not a big guy.
 But, mistakes like that often just add to the charm of a simple homemade gift like this and we all got a good laugh out of it!